AmishaChaubey/portfolio/README.md

 - Blog section** with my personal articles (focused on MERN stack and web development)

  ## 🙏 Credits
-- This portfolio was originally created by Aman.
+- This portfolio was originally created by Amandeep Singh(amannn-s).
 I (Amisha Chaubey) have forked and customized it to include a blog showcasing my development journey.